pinakinathc/pinakinathc.github.io/index.md

 i am 23 years old living in india and love to think of new ideas and test them.

-i am super excited to travel, meet new people, learn a thing or two about their culture.
+i love to travel, meet new people, learn a thing or two about their culture.

 ### my educational background